jeedy20/Multivendor-Single-vendor-ecommerce-system/README.md

          use a delivery boy login details in a vendor app.
 Thanks
       </p>
       <p>
-         Ypu can reach me via email at preciousoliver03@gmail.com and Whatsapp at +2348105387397 If interested in purchasing the source code.
+      <h3>You can reach me via email at preciousoliver03@gmail.com and Whatsapp at +2348105387397 If interested in purchasing the source code.</h3>
       </p>
    </body>
 </html>